 Part 1: Core Concepts

 We’ll go deep into different terms of Kubernetes to understand what it takes to build and run scalable systems in production.
 There are design patterns that you can implement in Kubernetes to extend an existing application without having to change the source code, like a sidecar pattern.

-- Kubernetes APIs
+- Kubernetes architecture

-- Imperative and descriptive manifests
+- Imperative commands and descriptive manifests

 - Working with multiple clusters (kubeconfig)